“Lush and lyrical…contemplative and uplifting…masterfully transcendent.” - LA YOGA

 A modern jazz classic from composer and music producer Frank Fitzpatrick featuring a world-class quintet performing original themes from the silver screen.

 Soul Noir: Stories Without Words features instrumental jazz

 renditions of original themes and songs from the silver screen.
-Grammy-nominated composer and multi-Platinum producer Frank Fitzpatrick draws his inspiration from working with some of the world’s greatest jazz legends, including Miles Davis, Sarah Vaughn, Oscar Peterson, Ella Fitzgerald, Herbie Hancock, Wayne Shorter, Ray Charles.
+Grammy-nominated composer and multi-Platinum producer Frank Fitzpatrick draws his inspiration classic film noir, 3 decades of scoring Hollywood films, and his early career producing live shows for some of the world’s greatest jazz legends, including Miles Davis, Sarah Vaughn, Oscar Peterson, Ella Fitzgerald, Herbie Hancock, Wayne Shorter, Ray Charles.

-Recorded with a worldclass quintet, Soul Noir is the first release in the Scenes in Jazz series, adding an inspired and timeless collection of recordings and compositions to a classic American repertoire.
+SOUL NOIR was recorded with a world-class quintet that features Mitchel Forman on piano, Joel Taylor on drums, John Fumo on trumpet and Scott Mayo on soprano sax.
+SOUL NOIR is the first release in the Scenes in Jazz series, adding an inspired and timeless collection of recordings and compositions to a classic American repertoire.

 Proceeds from the series help support music-based health